Plus One Biology (Bot + Zoo) | Practice Model Question Paper PDF with Answer key | SET 7

 17) a) Identify a cell organelle which contains hydrolytic enzymes.

 b) Rough Endoplasmic Reticulum (RER) and Smooth Endoplasmic Reticulum (SER) are morphologically and functionally different.
-Justify this statement.
+Justify.

 Answer